How Heather Helps Clients

 Philadelphia Bar Association, Member; Health Law Committee Member, Large Firm Associate Committee Member

 American Health Lawyers Association, Member; Women's Leadership Council Member

-Union League of Philadelphia, Committee Member
+Union League of Philadelphia, Member